top of page

 Mick & Melissa Kuberka are the leaders of the Buffalo Titans Basketball program.

 As a player at Mount Mercy, Kuberka was part of the 2007 Msgr.
 Martin League Championship team and the 2009 State Championship team.
 She was a member of the 1st Team All-WNY Team and was named to the All-Msgr.
 Martin Team three times.
 Her career continued at SUNY Geneseo where she helped lead the Knights to a 2011 SUNYAC Championship, while being named to the All-Tournament Team.
 As a senior, she earned the Geneseo Athletic Department’s Leadership and Contribution Award after earning DIII All-American honors, spots on the D3hoops.com All-Tournament team and the Eastern College Athletic Conference Upstate NY team, and was named as the SUNYAC women’s basketball Player of the Year.
-She finished her career with a school-record 115 blocked shots, ranked 12th on the Knights' scoring list (1,042 points) and is among Geneseo's all-time leaders in rebounding, assists, three-pointers, and steals.
+She finished her career with a school-record 115 blocked shots, ranked 12th on the Knights' scoring list (1,042 points) and was named to the Geneseo Intercollegiate Athletics Hall of Fame in 2024.

 bottom of page